Heavy security, roads closed after Delhi farmer riots - RFI

 Farming has long been a political minefield, with nearly 70 percent of the population drawing its livelihood from agriculture in the vast nation of 1.3 billion people.

-The government has offered to suspend the reforms for 18 months, but farmer unions -- who insist they did not condone Tuesday's violence -- want nothing short of the laws being binned.
+Laws passed in September enabled farmers to sell to any buyer they chose, rather than to commission agents at state-controlled markets.

-The government says that the farmers have been manipulated by opposition parties which have largely backed the protests.
+But farmers, at least in northern states like Punjab where most of the protestors come from, fear this will leave them at the mercy of big agribusiness corporations.

-It insists the reforms will allow farmers to sell to private buyers instead of just at state markets.
+The government has offered to suspend the reforms for 18 months, but farmer unions want nothing short of the laws being binned.

 © 2021 AFP